-ANALYTICAL TABLE OF CONTENTS xliii PAGE And in goods that exchange is there always labour?
-383 But apart from deduction, experience only confirms the equivalence of labour and value in the case of one class of goods, and that a relatively insignificant one 383 Exceptions to the Labour principle- (1) Scarce goods (including land and patented goods) .
+ANALYTICAL TABLE OF CONTENTS xliii MANUEL TIMES OF CONTENTS And in goods that exchange is there always labour?
+PAGE 383 But apart from deduction, experience only confirms the equivalence 000 of labour and value in the case of one class of goods, and that a relatively insignificant one 383 Exceptions to the Labour principle- (1) Scarce goods (including land and patented goods) .
 384 (2) Goods produced by skilled labour 384 (3) Goods abnormally badly paid 385 (4) Even where value and labour correspond, the labour value is only the gravitation point 386 (5) Goods that require greater advances of "previous" labour 386 Conclusions from these exceptions.
-Labour is one circumstance 000 that affects value-an intermediate not an ultimate cause .
-387 Ricardo knew this, but, underestimating the exceptions, spoke of 301 the labour principle as if it were practically universally valid; it was his followers who formally gave it that extension.
-The Socialists not only declare that this law is universal, but demand the abolition of interest as contrary to it 3 88 Later on Marx falls into all Rodbertus's mistakes, such as claim- ing for the labourer in the present the future value of his product .
-389 connecting exploitation and surplus value with wage capital alone, and neglecting to show how labour creates that value which accrues only in virtue of time 390 Causes of this theory's popularity: (1) it appeals to the heart as well as to the head; (2) the weakness of its critics .
-391 , () DOOK TILL BOOK VII Minor Systems CHAPTER I THE ECLECTICS , 395-396 Rossi uses Productivity and Abstinence theory alternately 397-3 99 Molinari, Leroy-Beaulieu, Roscher, Cossa 400 Jevons, finding the function of capital in enabling the labourer to expend labour in advance, makes interest the difference between the product of labour assisted and that of labour unassisted by capital 401
+Labour is one circumstance that affects value-an intermediate not an ultimate cause .
+387 Ricardo knew this, but, underestimating the exceptions, spoke of the labour principle as if it were practically universally valid; it was his followers who formally gave it that extension.
+The Socialists not only declare that this law is universal, but demand the abolition of interest as contrary to it 3 88 Later on Marx falls into all Rodbertus's mistakes, such as claim- ing for the labourer in the present the future value of his product 389 connecting exploitation and surplus value with wage capital alone, and neglecting to show how labour creates that value which 900 accrues only in virtue of time 390 well as to the head; (2) the weakness of its critics.
+391 well as to the head; (2) the weakness of its critics 331 BOOK VII Minor Systems CHAPTER I THE ECLECTICS Reasons for eclecticism on the interest problem .
+399 5-396 7-399 Molinari, Leroy-Beaulieu, Roscher, Cossa 400 Jevons, finding the function of capital in enabling the labourer 10 0 to expend labour in advance, makes interest the difference between the product of labour assisted and that of labour unassisted by capital 401 •